windicss/plugins/packages/question-mark/README.md

-# tailwindcss-question-mark
+# @windicss/plugin-question-mark

 A plugin that provides a helpful `?` dev time utility.
+This plugin is modified based on [tailwindcss-question-mark](https://github.com/GavinJoyce/tailwindcss-question-mark) to adapt to Windi CSS.

 **Demo**: https://play.tailwindcss.com/5a9dYkfqd4